jameshegarty/rigel/README.md

 Ordering modules have type *null -> uint8*.
 Each firining they return the ID of the stream to run.
 Ordering modules are stateful (or they wouldn't be useful).

 **modules.interleveSchedule( N:Uint, period:Uint)**

     fields: {..., kind="interleveSchedule", N=N, period=period }

-*interleveSchedule* imply interleves *N* stream with a fixed repeating pattern.
+*interleveSchedule* simply interleves *N* stream with a fixed repeating pattern.
 This schedule returns *2^period* items of stream 0, then stream 1, etc. Like this:

     period=1: ABABABAB
     period=2: AABBAABB
     period=3: AAAABBBB

 **modules.pyramidSchedule( depth:Uint, wtop:Uint, T:Uint )**

     fields: {..., kind="pyramidSchedule", depth=depth, wtop=wtop, T=T }

-*pyramidSchedule* takes *depth* streams with pyramid rates (i.e. 1, 1/4, 1/16, 1/64) and serializes them into a "human readable" image pyramid. *wtop* is the width of the largest (finest) pyramid level. *T* is the number of pixels being processed in parallel (i.e. the module will expect *wtop/T* tokens per line for the first pyramid level).
+*pyramidSchedule* takes *depth* streams with pyramid rates (i.e. 1, 1/4, 1/16, 1/64) and serializes them into a "human readable" image pyramid format. *wtop* is the width of the largest (finest resolution) pyramid level. *T* is the number of pixels being processed in parallel (i.e. the module will expect *wtop/T* tokens per line for the first pyramid level).

 This module is a compromise between human readability and FIFO size.
 Likely, there is a schedule that further reduces FIFO size but results in an image that is less understandable.
 Likewise, it would be nice to make this more human readable, but this would likely use too much FIFO size.